Aga Khan University

-Aga Khan University is a non-profit institution and an agency of the Aga Khan Development Network.
-It was Founded in 1983 as Pakistan's first private university.
+Aga Khan University is a private research university based in Karachi, Pakistan.
+It is a non-profit institution and an agency of the Aga Khan Development Network.
+It was founded in 1983 as Pakistan's first private university.
 Starting in 2000, the university expanded to Kenya, Tanzania, Uganda, the United Kingdom and Afghanistan.

 AKU began life as a health-sciences university.
 It is among the largest private health-care providers in Pakistan and East Africa.
 AKU hospitals were the first in those regions accredited by U.S.-based Joint Commission International.

 More recently, the university has initiated programmes in teacher education, the study of Muslim civilisations, journalism, early childhood development and public policy.
-In the near future, the university plans to launch an undergraduate liberal-arts programme to educate future leaders in a wide range of fields and establish additional graduate professional schools.
+The university has also launched an undergraduate liberal-arts programme to educate future leaders in a wide range of fields and establish additional graduate professional schools.